-These regulations are an interesting and an easy read.
-This is needed so that you can become acquainted to the rules governing what the resorts are obliged to give you.
-If they did not give you the documents contained in the lists, then your “cooling” off period will automatically extended until they have (subject to limitations).
+These regulations are interesting and an easy read, you can become acquainted with the rules governing what the resorts are obliged to give you.
+If they did not give you the documents contained in the lists, then your ‘cooling off’ period will automatically be extended until they have (subject to limitations).

 Before 23 February 2011

 You are not required to give a reason for the cancellation.
-Simply state “We/I are/is cancelling agreement number xxxxx signed on xxxx date” This is sufficient.
+Simply state “We are/I am cancelling agreement number xxxxx signed on xxx date” This is sufficient.

 If you have not been given a pro-forma cancellation notice, then the cancellation period extends to one year and 14 days as explained.

-If you paid any money (which is now illegal!) then you can and should demand that this be returned to you “forthwith” and in full.
+If you paid any money (which is now illegal!) then you can and should demand that this is returned to you “forthwith” and in full.

-If you have any doubts about what you have bought please contact TESS.
+If you have any doubts about what you have bought please contact TESS Law.

 Please read and digest ALL of this page and before taking ANY action, as many situations can be quite complex.

-In addition to any right that you enjoy under the Timeshare Regulations 2010.
-You also have other rights under the many UK laws and establish common law authorities.
+In addition to any right that you enjoy, under the Timeshare Regulations 2010, you also have other rights under the many UK laws and established common law authorities.

-If the sale of the product or Timeshare took place away from the seller business premises (i.e.. in a hotel, leisure centre, golf club Timeshare Resort or your own home etc.) You are entitled to cooling off period granted by the ‘Doorstep Selling Regulations’ (amended 1 October 2008).
+If the sale of the product or timeshare took place away from the seller’s business premises (i.e. in a hotel, leisure centre, golf club, timeshare resort or your own home etc.) You are entitled to a ‘cooling off’ period granted by the ‘Doorstep Selling Regulations’ (amended 1 October 2008).

-If the sale took place on the telephone over the internet or via a third parties or you have not met them in person you are again entitled to a cancellation or “cooling off” period and under the Consumer Protection (Distance Selling) Regulations 2000 for contracts entered into before 13th June 2014 and, if you paid any money, it should be returned to you in full and if you write (recorded delivery) to terminate/cancel the agreement, again no reason is required.
+If the sale took place on the telephone, over the internet, via a third party or you have not met them in person, you are again entitled to a cancellation or cooling off period and under the Consumer Protection (Distance Selling) Regulations 2000 for contracts entered into before 13th June 2014.
+If you paid any money, it should be returned to you in full and if you write (recorded delivery) to terminate/cancel the agreement, again no reason is required.

 - Comply with all relevant laws.

-- Disclose in a prominent manner on the purchase agreement that the purchaser has a minimum “cooling off” period (15 days).
+- Disclose prominently on the purchase agreement that the purchaser has a minimum cooling off period (15 days).

 - Conduct their business “with integrity and propriety and in a manner that will uphold the credibility, positive reputation and goodwill of the timeshare industry and the RDO“.

-In addition to “rights of cancellation” you have the right under Statute Law in the UK.
+In addition to rights of cancellation, you have rights under statute law in the UK.
 It is often the case that you are also granted rights by the seller in the contract.
-This all stated, you should be certain that these rights are expressed in writing and totally unambiguous.
-If doubt exists and in respect to the wording check with TESS.
+This all stated you should be certain that these rights are expressed in writing and unambiguous.
+If doubt exists concerning the wording check with TESS Law.

-Expressly stated in some Timeshare contract are terms which suggest that you don’t have any rights to cancel a Timeshare agreement after the “cooling off” period has expired.
+Expressly stated in some timeshare contracts are terms which suggest that you don’t have any rights to cancel a simeshare agreement after the cooling off period has expired.
 These representations are falsehoods and should be treated with the contempt they deserve.
-The Law and the supporting regulation trump any Timeshare contract.
+The law and the supporting regulation trump any timeshare contract.

-The seller may suggest that they will take you to court, however they are required to issue a pre action letter explaining the issues they have with you.
-Upon receipt you are fully entitled to respond setting on your reasons why you are entitled to cancel
+The seller may suggest that they will take you to court, however they are required to issue a pre-action letter explaining the issues they have with you.
+Upon receipt, you are fully entitled to respond setting out your reasons why you are entitled to cancel.

 The main defences to any resort action are:

 - The contract is invalid in law.
-TESS can assist with this.
+TESS Law can assist with this.

 - You were given information which was false and which, if you had known the truth, you would not have signed the agreement i.e. ‘misrepresentation’.

-- The terms in the contract are unfair.
+- The terms of the contract are unfair.

 - An imbalance exists

-- The contract cannot be understood in time allotted to read it
+- The contract cannot be understood in the time allotted to read it

 - The clauses are convoluted and difficult to follow.